georgemarklow/georgemarklow/notes/ds-algo/string.md

 ## <a name="longest-substring"></a>Length of the longest substring without repeating characters (Longest distinct characters in the string

+O(n + d)
+- n is length of the input string
+- d is number of characters in input string alphabet

 ```Javascript
 function longestUniqueSubstring(str) {
   n = str.length;